adobe-apiplatform/user-sync.py/docs/en/user-manual/advanced_configuration.md

 impossible for the LDAP connector to use its group-based queries to get members for particular groups in an LDAP system.

 The `two_steps_lookup` option in `connector-ldap.yml` can be used to overcome this limitation.
-With two-step lookup enabled and configured, the sync tool will query all users (with respect to `all_users_filter`) and look for a specific user attribute to get group membership information.
-Users queried in this manner will be synced according to the `--users` command-line option.
+With two-step lookup enabled and configured, the sync tool will retrieve group membership from the specified `group_member_attribute_name` attribute.
+User metadata from these queries is then verified to be part of the `base_dn` and the full user record is retrieved.

 Example: